-Unplug your Xbox for 10 Seconds
+Option 4: Unplug Your Xbox for 10 Seconds

 If you’ve exhausted all other options, you can unplug your Xbox One power cable from the outlet and the Xbox One for 10 seconds, to see if it resolves the issue.

-Were You Able to Fix Your Xbox One?
+Were you able to fix your Xbox One?

 You can check out XboxDIY.com’s helpful how-to’s and troubleshooting guides, or you can head over to Microsoft and have your Xbox One Console serviced (spoiler alert: it won’t be cheap).

 Worst case scenario, you can always buy a new Xbox if you don’t want to deal with it or are looking for an excuse to upgrade.